coopwilliams/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+  - Runtime complexity to access an array: O(1).
+If you know the index you're searching for, it is trivial to access that exact pointer in memory.
+  - Runtime complexity to update the front: O(n).
+Every element in the array has to be shifted left or right as you remove or add, respectively.
+  - Runtime complexity to update the back: 0(1).
+Only one pointer has to be updated when you add or remove from the back.
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+  - The dynamic array can extend by too great a factor in the case where you only want to extend the array to fit one more element.
+This would result in a large amount of memory wasted.

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?
+  - A block is a chunk of data containing transactions of a cryptocurrency, a timestamp, and a cryptographic hash of the previous block.
+The blocks are organized in a tree of nodes pointing back to the root block.
+This tree is called the blockchain.
+It is secure by design due to the high cost of generating a valid hash.
+It is also a public ledger of all transactions, ensuring consensus of ownership.

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?
+  - Proof of work ensures that the cryptocurrency is secure, scarce and rivalrous (each coin has one owner).
+A miner must compute the cryptographic hash first in order to receive a reward (aka, mine a coin).
+This means that miners are incentivized to use compute to secure the latest block of transactions.
+The resulting blocks are verified in a distributed system by a P2P protocol that compares transaction records across the network.
+This prevents a double-spending attack in which transaction records sent to different nodes allow a user to spend the same money multiple times.

 ## Project Set Up